 - 7.2.5.
 Integration into internally managed listed equities: ESG data and research from specialist providers is used alongside general stock and sector research; it is an integral part of the research process and when considering portfolio construction, sector analysis and stock selection.
 The Head of RI works with colleagues to ensure they are knowledgeable and fully informed on ESG issues.
-Information from engagement meetings is shared with the investment team to increase and maintain knowledge, and ensure voting and engagement is not detached from the investment process. - A recent example of the outcome of this process was the decision not to invest in the initial public offering of Deliveroo in 2020/21 due to the very aggressive valuation, governance concerns regarding the share class structure and the treatment of employees. - 7.2.6.
+Information from engagement meetings is shared with the investment team to increase and maintain knowledge, and ensure voting and engagement is not detached from the investment process. - 7.2.6.
 Integration into externally managed listed equities: RI is incorporated into the external manager appointment process including the 'request for proposal' (RFP) criteria and scoring and the investment management agreements.
 The RFP includes specific requirements relating to the integration of ESG by managers into the investment process and to their approach to engagement.
 BCPP expect to see evidence of how material ESG issues are considered in research analysis and investment decisions.

 The monitoring of appointed managers by BCPP includes assessing stewardship and ESG integration into the investment process and ongoing management of the investments held in accordance with the approved policies.
-Both the BCPP Investment Committee and the Funds Pensions Committee require that all asset managers report on stewardship and ESG matters on a regular basis and be responsive to any queries. - 7.2.7.
+Both the BCPP Investment Committee and the Funds Pensions Committee require that all asset managers report on stewardship and ESG matters on a regular basis and be responsive to any queries fund managers to become signatories or comply with international standards applicable to their geographical location.

+- O BCPP have strengthened their formal annual review process to create a more joined-up approach.
+Previously the RI Team issued a detailed questionnaire covering areas such as policy changes, resourcing, RI integration, engagement and record on voting followed up by a deep-dive call with the RI Team.
+This call is now held jointly with the External Management Team. - 7.2.7.
 Integration into Private Markets: ESG issues are considered as part of the due diligence process for all private market investments.
 This includes assessing a manager's ESG strategy through a specific ESG questionnaire and supplementary interviews.
-Managers are requested to report annually on the progress and outcomes of ESG related values and any potential risks and ongoing monitoring includes identifying any possible ESG breaches and following up with the managers concerned. - An annual monitoring questionnaire was issued to all private market managers in January 2022 and all responded.
-There was a notable increase in the quality of responses compared to the previous year.
-100% of underlying managers have an ESG policy in place and all but one manager has ESG as a standing item on
+Managers are requested to report annually on the progress and outcomes of ESG related values and any potential risks and ongoing monitoring includes identifying any possible ESG breaches and following up with the managers concerned. - Ouring the year two new climate-related questions were incorporated into the annual monitoring questionnaire which is issued to all private market managers.
+These specifically focussed on net zero targets and more granular information on carbon metrics.
+Nearly all metrics measured increased significantly for the second year in a row.
+This was particularly noticeable in the number of General Partners tracking climate metrics in line with TCFD recommendations, which increased from 30% to 64% between 2021 and 2023.
+This reflects the rapid adoption and improvement in the collection and monitoring of climate risks within private markets.